insidegui/VirtualBuddy/README.md

 	- [x] Local restore image IPSW file
 	- [x] Custom restore image URL
 	- [x] Install a Linux distro from a local .iso file
-	- [ ] Select from a collection of Linux distros
+	- [x] Select from a collection of Linux distros
-	- [ ] Install Linux from URL
+	- [x] Install Linux from URL
 - [x] Boot into recovery mode (in order to disable SIP, for example)
 - [x] Networking and file sharing support
 - [x] Clipboard sharing
 - [x] Customize virtual machine hardware configuration
-- [ ] Edit NVRAM variables

 ### Tips and Tricks